MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 <!-- ====================================================================== -->
 ## Feature detection

-Microsoft recommends [detecting if a feature is supported][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] in your browser whenever possible instead of detecting the browser.
+Microsoft recommends [detecting if a feature is supported](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) in your browser whenever possible instead of detecting the browser.

 If you must detect browsers, Microsoft recommends using client hints as follows.